This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 1/2 cup salsa, plus more to serve

-- Bring to a boil and then reduce heat and let simmer for an hour.
+- Pour in the vegetable stock and stir.
+Bring to a boil, then reduce heat, cover, and simmer for 15 minutes

-- Using a stick blender (or working in batches with a regular blender), puree the soup.
-Add cream and 1/2 cup salsa and continue cooking another 30 minutes.
+- Using a stick blender (or working in batches with a regular blender), purée the soup.
+Stir in the heavy creamy and salsa and cook for 10 minutes.

 Disclaimer: I was sent some Pace Salsa as a part of the Foodbuzz Tastemakers Program.